Richmond Jay Bartlett: Professional life

 Upon the completion of his PhD in 1958, Bartlett became an assistant professor in the Department of Agronomy (later Plant and Soil Science) at the University of Vermont.
 He was promoted to full professor in 1967.
 His research was in the laboratory and the field, working with his graduate students.
 During his four-decade career at the University of Vermont, he received numerous awards, including Fellow of three prestigious professional societies: the American Society of Agronomy, the Soil Science Society of America, and the American Association for the Advancement of Science.
-He was named University Scholar by the University of Vermont in 1983-84, an honor bestowed on only a few distinguished professors.
+He was named University Scholar by the University of Vermont in 1983–84, an honor bestowed on only a few distinguished professors.

 He carried on with research and writing in his post-retirement years, often synthesizing and refining concepts related to his earlier discoveries in soil chemistry.
 He died after a long illness in 2005.
-Following his death, a memorial bench was placed on the University of Vermont campus with a quote from Walt Whitman’s Song of Myself.
+Following his death, a memorial bench was placed on the University of Vermont campus with a quote from Walt Whitman's Song of Myself.

-I bequeathe myself to the dirt, to grow from the grass I love;

-If you want me again, look for me under your boot-soles.